 Northern Whig Newspaper – 25th February 1946.

-On arrival by bus at Ballyrolly House, Millisle, Co.
+On arrival by bus at Ballyrolly House Millilse, Co.
 Down, a welcoming party awaited.
 The union flag flew alongside Jewish emblems and a welcome banner hung from the gates.
 Older refugees on the camp had prepared a meal of soup, fried egg, potato, cabbage, pudding, and coffee.
 After eating, they sang some traditional national songs.

 More Refugees Arrive in Ulster

-On 27th February 1946, another 25 refugees arrived at RAF Sydenham, Belfast, Co.
-Down.
+On 27th February 1946, another 25 refugees arrived at R.A.F.
+Sydenham, Belfast.
 Squadron Leader Baker landed his Douglas Dakota also having flown from Prague in the former Czechoslovakia.
 From the airfield in East Belfast, the refugees travelled onwards to the Kinderfarm at Ballyrolly House, Millisle, Co.
 Down.
-The group on 17 boys and 8 girls aged between 15 to 17 years old, joined others at the Co.
+The group of 17 boys and 8 girls aged between 15 to 17 years old, joined others at the Co.
 Down safe haven.
 Before travelling to Northern Ireland, groups in Prague had looked after the young Jews and they were in reasonable health.

 Kindertransport in Northern Ireland